typelift/Abstract/README.md

 ------

-`Abstract` is a Swift library that defines protocols for the main [abstract algebraic structures](https://en.wikipedia.org/wiki/Abstract_algebra), along with some concrete implementations for them that declare specific semantics.
+`Abstract` is a Swift library that defines protocols for the main [abstract algebraic structures](https://en.wikipedia.org/wiki/Abstract_algebra), along with some concrete implementations for Swift datatypes.

 The library also provides tools to test the concrete types for the axioms required by each algebraic structure: tests can then be performed by property-based testing libraries like [SwiftCheck](https://github.com/typelift/SwiftCheck).